SeedDMS/audd/README.md

 # Extension for retrieving data from Audd.io

 Audd.io is a commercial service which recognizes songs based on parts of the audio file.
-This extensions extracts a couple of seconds from an mpg3 file stored in SeedDMS, sends it to audd.io and caches and evaluates the result.
+This extension extracts a couple of seconds from an mpg3 file stored in SeedDMS, sends it to audd.io and caches and evaluates the result.
 The returned data is used for